 St Peter's Roman Catholic High School available from 6pm until 10pm throughout the week.
-The pitch was part funded by West Bromwich Albion FC which has exclusive access on Mondays and Wednesdays for its academy teams, which leaves little capacity otherwise.
+West Bromwich Albion FC hires the pitch and has exclusive access on Mondays and Wednesdays for its academy teams, which leaves little capacity otherwise.
 The school reports that the AGP is used at capacity throughout the week but there is some capacity available at weekends for matches around use by The King's School teams on Saturday morning.
 The school site is used by Gloucester City HC as an additional venue to accommodate both matches and training due to a lack of available capacity at Oxstalls Indoor Tennis Centre.